 John Comacchio

-John is Senior Vice President and Chief Information Officer of Teknion Corporation.
+John is the Senior Vice President and Chief Information Officer of Teknion Corporation.
 He is a member of the IDC CIO Research Review Board, Masergy Customer Advisory Board, OKTA CIO Advisory Board, and the Institute of Corporate Directors.
 Previously, John was a Principal in the e-Integration Practice of KPMG Consulting, General Manager of the Toronto office of professional services firm US Interactive, and Information Technology Officer at Nissan Canada.

 Paul Lewis